navvye/WaterGate/README.md

       - [Internal-Functions](#internal-functions)
     + [Conclusion](#conclusion)

-# Abstract
-240 million people are affected by floods each year, reflecting the urgent need for accessible flood prediction and detection.
-WaterGate is a computational model that uses geographic elevation data and the rational method to predict flooding patterns , generating an interactive 3D model for user accessibility.
-Computational hydrology applies numerical methods, machine learning algorithms, and computational simulations to understand, predict, and manage water resources - including floods.
-Our project employs computational hydrology by analyzing the structure of river tributaries in 2D through polygon clustering, satellite imaging, and various cleaning protocols.
-We developed respective tributary tree graphs, morphological graphs, and nodes to create a comprehensive tree and 3D model.
-Afterward, we examine the morphology of flood plains in 3D space, implementing the rational method (Q = C iA) framework with curated relief plots to predict, model, and visualize flooding elevation.
-Then, we constructed our stream order analysis, waterline delineation, and statistical analysis to validate our data.
-Lastly, we modeled different river systems and developed further extensions to increase the applicability of WaterGate to communities around the world.

 # Documentation
 This will not be a traditional documentation - rather, it will focus on the code that we've written and how you can implement it if you code in the Wolfram Language